alphaabhi08/User-Management/README.md

 ⟹ JWT Uses standard way which defines the flow of token for ( Access Token and Identity Token ) .

-Checkout more about OpenId Connect:
+Checkout more about JWT :
 Click Here ⇢ <a href="https://jwt.io/introduction/">more info</a>

 <br>